darchives/RSStoAPI/README.md

 If a request comes in that cannot be served from cache, the app retrieves the feed and returns it.

+**For caching to work most effectively, include a count (i.e. how many articles to retrieve) in every request.**

 ## Usage

 Retrieve the contents of an RSS feed.